Sim2Team/Optimum-Alfred-Bot/README.md

 **Some fun commands for the bot, such as generating a random value.**

-- [x] `Quiz <ID>` - Some Quiz fun stuff.
-Provide no arguments for a random question, or the ID for the answer.
+- [x] `Quiz [Game] [ID]` - Some Quiz fun stuff.
+Provide the game name as the first argument, then optional the Quiz ID to get the correct answer for that question.
 - [x] `Random [Min Value] [Max Value]` - Just generates a random value between a Min and Max value.